gonzaloPzl/JS-challenges/README.md

 #### Return the average of an array of numbers
 Write a function that takes an array of numbers as argument.
 It should return the average of the numbers

+#### Return the longest string from an array of strings
+Write a function that takes an array of strings as argument.
+It should return the longest string